By: Scott Cloud, MBA, CPC, and Kyle Brown, CEBS

 What is the deadline to establish a new cash balance plan?

 Prior to 2020, a new cash balance plan was required to be adopted by the last day of the plan’s initial year.
 Starting in 2020, the SECURE Act made it so that business owners can adopt a cash balance plan right up until the entity’s tax filing deadline (including extensions) for the plan’s initial year.
-It typically takes several weeks to prepare the plan documents, set up the plan’s Trust account, calculate Year 1 contributions, and fund Year 1 contributions to the Trust account by the entity’s tax filing deadline, so for practical purposes it is recommended that business owners start working with an actuarial services firm at least one month prior to the entity’s tax filing deadline for the plan’s initial year.
+It typically takes several weeks to prepare the plan documents, set up the plan’s Trust account, calculate Year 1 contributions, and fund Year 1 contributions to the Trust account by the entity’s tax filing deadline, so for practical purposes it is recommended that business owners start working with an actuarial services firm at least two months prior to the entity’s tax filing deadline for the plan’s initial year.

 To learn more about Cash Balance Plan, please contact The Retirement Plan Company, LLC.